xgui17/Instacart-Basket-Analysis/index.md

 According to Figure 2, more than 34% of the orders are placed on day 0 and day 1, and about 72% of orders were placed during daytime hours (i.e. 9 AM to 5 PM), which aligns with normal working hours.

 Note: This analysis assumes that day 0 is Saturday and day 1 is Sunday given that people tend to shop for groceries more on weekends.
 Another point to note is that day 2 has the most orders among the rest of the days.
-Such a phenomenon supports the above assumption of days of weeks because intuitively people are likely to shop for what they’ve missed in weekend shopping on Monday.
+Such a phenomenon supports the above assumption of days of weeks because intuitively people are likely to shop for what they’ve missed in weekend shopping on Monday. <u>A follow up with data providers would still be helpful.</u>

 **Therefore, it is recommended that the company increase the delivery fee during peak hours, specifically from 9 AM to 5 PM on weekends, to ensure an adequate number of available drivers.
 Such an approach would guarantee timely order deliveries and  increase customer satisfaction and loyalty.**